 Ability to Send Transactional Emails with Klaviyo

-It is possible to send transactional emails with Klaviyo, but you must first contact our Customer Success team via email.
+It is possible to send transactional emails with Klaviyo, but you must first contact our Customer Success team.
 Transactional email requests are manually reviewed and monitored closely to ensure that no marketing content is sent out.

 Because your ecommerce platform uses different dynamic tags than Klaviyo, you will not be able to import your transactional emails from your ecommerce platform into Klaviyo.
-If you are using Shopify, you can leverage Klaviyo's pre-built Shopify transactional email templates within your Shopify account.
-This only works one-way — these emails must be sent through Shopify, not Klaviyo.
+If you are using Shopify, you can either send the messages from Klaviyo, as with other integrations, or leverage Klaviyo's pre-built Shopify transactional email templates within your Shopify account.
+(The latter approach works by sending the emails from Shopify and not Klaviyo.)

 Support for transactional emails may vary by ecommerce integration.
 In all cases, you will want to turn off the corresponding transactional email in your ecommerce platform before beginning to send with Klaviyo.
 Otherwise, you may be double-emailing people.